The Guru is proudly supported by....

 2. Why are the dumps bad?
 NANDs have bad blocks but most EPROM programmers expect people to want only the good data so they skip those by default but that screws up the dump because Namco knows about the bad block table and jumps to the good block via a block location table at the start of the ROM.
 If the bad blocks are not in the dump the good data is in the wrong place so the bad block holes need to be there in the dump.
 The program knows where the bad blocks are and will skip them.
 If you dump NAND ROMs always do a full dump of all 1024 blocks, sometimes called 'Hard Copy' or 'Treat All Blocks' or 'Full Address Read' and also dump the spare area too.
 For one dump that had damaged ROMs that most likely happened because that person didn't have the correct equipment and enough knowledge and experience to handle the fragile TSOP48 NAND ROMs.
 Pay particular attention to the second paragraph listed above the game listing.
 If you have never done it before don't try to play russian routlette with your board because you will not be successful and you will most likely break it beyond any kind of possibility of a repair.
 You've been warned.

 3. The list of working EPROM programmers that have been verified(*) to correctly dump the Samsung K9F2808U0x NAND ROMs are..... (*) verified means it boots IN MAME - Xeltec SuperPro 3000U (Guru has this).
 NAND settings are UBA start block: 0000, RBA start block: 0400, Boot start block: 0000, Size of UBA blocks: 0400, Size of RBA blocks: 0000, Size of boot blocks: 0001, Spare Area (ECC): Used, Bad Block Handling Mode: Hard Copy, Boot Check Assert: Enabled.
 For K9F5608 replace 0400 with 0800. - TL866iiPlus (TeamEurope dumped unks10md with it and WindyFairy says the dump looks fine) - Beeprog2C (user size area 1024 and select Treat All Blocks so the whole chip is dumped including bad blocks and full spare area) - Hilo ALL-100 with special NAND Module (Guru has this) - EETools Topmax II (Guru has this).
 Algorithm: Physical Address Read, Start Block 0, End Block 1023.
 Spare Area: User Data.
 Works with correct NAND settings.
-Default settings don't even read the chip, just get a message 'Too Many Bad Blocks' then stops.
+Default settings don't even read the chip, just get a message 'Too Many Bad Blocks' then stops. - XGecu T56 (Guru has this).
+Works well with default settings.

 4. Some games that require a CDROM show boot-up color bars, FOR USE IN JAPAN message then a black screen if the CDROM is not hooked up and working.
 Currently only the Taiko no Tatsujin games are known to do this.
 Guru has redumped the physical CDROMs for TK2, TK4 and TK6 as MODE1_RAW with sub-channel data.
 These should be better 'archival quality' dumps.